Fuinny/Oligopoly/README.md

 [ ] Sell
 [ ] More About Companies
 ```
+## Disclaimer
+Please note that all in-game companies and events in Oligopoly are completely fictitious and have no relation to real entities or events.
+They do not reflect the author's point of view on these companies and events, and coincidences are accidental.
+The game is intended for entertainment purposes only.

+This is not a professional project, so don't expect high quality code or regular updates.

 ## How to start the game
 You can start the game using any of these methods: